Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  The example code below uses the calculation with whatever you set A and B to generate a number value.
-This calculated value should split apart by what you set, A and B equally with 0 remainder.
-This code basically proves the calculation for you.
+  The example code below uses what you set A and B then uses the calculation to generate the value.
+The calculated value is then split apart by what you set, A and B equally till 0 remainder.
+Which proves the calculation.

+  <br /><br />

   <code>
     var a = 71, b = -11;